-Press the button to highlight Adaptive Luma.
+Press the solution to highlight Adaptive Luma.
 Large areas of darkness in a picture will result in a lower Average Picture Level (APL) and the overall picture will look too dark; activation of this feature will raise the APL to counteract this effect.
-Press the button to turn this feature On or Off.
+Press the solution of button to turn this feature On or Off.